bedaudau2002/photoRecover/README.md

 - Moves all recovered files to the img directory
 - Prints status messages about recovery process

-This code is designed for digital forensics or file recovery scenarios where image files need to be extracted from a volume file.
+This code is designed for file recovery scenarios where image files need to be extracted from a volume file.